Knowledge Hub

 • Use of confidential information for the permitted purpose.
 The agreement needs to specify under what circumstances and for what purpose the recipient can use the confidential information.

 • Return of confidential information.
 The NDA should set out what will happen to the confidential information.
-If the project or transaction doesn’t proceed then the NDA should provide that the confidential information will be returned to the disclosing party or destroyed.
+If the project or transaction doesn’t proceed, then the NDA should provide that the confidential information will be returned to the disclosing party or destroyed.

 • Duration of the agreement.
-The agreement will contain a time period during which it will remain in effect.
+The agreement will contain a time during which it will remain in effect.

 • Breach remedies clause.
 To set out that the business can claim damages and secure an injunction order if there is a breach.

-Access legal support from just £145 per hour
+Access legal support from just £149 per hour

 Get in touch

-What are the different types of non-disclosure agreement?
+What are the different types of NDAs

 The three different types of NDAs are: